Rates verified May 2026 · Canada Revenue Agency (CRA)

 What is the GST rate in Canada in 2026?

 Federal GST is 5%.
-Combined rates depend on province — from 5% (Alberta) up to 15% in some Atlantic provinces.
+Combined rates depend on province — from 5% (Alberta) up to 15% in New Brunswick, Newfoundland and Labrador, and PEI.
+Ontario is 13%, and Nova Scotia is 14% from April 1, 2025.

 What is the difference between GST and HST?